 |Jay||Tidmarsh||1119 Eck Hall of Law||574.631.6985||574.631.8612||Jay.H.Tidmarsh.email@example.com||http://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=431263||/assets/236901/vita.2017.2.pdf|

 - Civil Procedure

 - Federal Courts

-|Jay Tidmarsh, an expert in complex civil litigation and civil procedure, joined the faculty of the Notre Dame Law School in 1989.
+|Professor Jay Tidmarsh, an expert in complex civil litigation and civil procedure, joined the faculty of the Notre Dame Law School in 1989.
 He earned an A.B. with highest honors from Notre Dame in 1979 and a J.D. magna cum laude from Harvard Law School in 1982.
 A member of the Wisconsin Bar, he practiced as a trial attorney with the Torts Division of the United States Department of Justice from 1982 to 1989.
-He served as a Visiting Professor of Law at Michigan Law School in 2000 and at Harvard Law School in 2003.
+He served as a visiting professor of law at Michigan Law School in 2000 and at Harvard Law School in 2003.
 He is a member of Phi Beta Kappa and the American Law Institute.

-He teaches principally in the areas of civil procedure, complex civil litigation, federal courts, torts, civil rights, constitutional law, and remedies.
-He is the author or co-author of six books, including casebooks in the fields of civil procedure and complex litigation, as well as numerous law-review articles in the fields of civil procedure, complex litigation, federal courts, and torts.
+He teaches principally in the areas of civil procedure, complex civil litigation, federal courts, torts, products liability, and remedies.
+He is the author or co-author of eleven books, including casebooks in the fields of civil procedure and complex litigation, as well as numerous law-review articles in the fields of civil procedure, complex litigation, federal courts, and torts.
 He has served as Chair of the AALS Section on Civil Procedure, and as a member of the AALS Committee on Professional Development.|| ||/assets/181705/300x/tidmarsh_jay_1_medium_.jpg||LAW60307, Constitutional Law

 LAW60308, Civil Procedure